Spectrelai/Padavan-RM2100-AutoBuild/README.md

-# Padavan-build for RedMi AC2100
+# Padavan-build for Redmi AC2100